Since the Summer of 2017 we’ve been rolling out a project to make the Centre

-• creating a striking new area at the main entrance to the Centre, with a stylish glass canopy and flint wall.
-It will feature a large new sculpture panel, designed by a local artist to evoke the history of the old Homestead orchard.
+• created a striking new area at the main entrance to the Centre, with a stylish glass canopy and flint wall.
+It features a large new sculpture panel, designed by a local artist to evoke the history of the old Homestead orchard.

-• planting a superb semi-mature ‘Chanticleer’ tree in the top corner of the site on Southwick Street, restoring some of the shape of the old street that existed before 1950.
+• planted a superb semi-mature ‘Chanticleer’ tree in the top corner of the site on Southwick Street, restoring some of the shape of the old street that existed before 1950.

-• further improving this northern half of the site with newly planted ‘green’ areas - and with a new dedicated area for secure bicycle parking.
+• improved this northern half of the site with other newly planted ‘green’ areas - and a new dedicated area for secure bicycle parking.

 • widening the gateway into our wonderful garden, in a traditional style which will match the quality of the historic Homestead building.